Torremolinos Gay Travel

 Torremolinos has so many gay bars and other nightlife venues that you surely won’t be able to visit them all in one trip!

-This nightlife center is pretty much a little urban compound of many smaller establishments.
+Most of the gay bars are clustered together in La Nogalera.
+This nightlife center is a little urban compound consisting of many smaller establishments.
 The setup makes it easy to bar hop, find your friends, or make new ones.

 A couple of popular local gay clubs are just outside this area though, which I’ll explain in the sections below.